olasoj/social-media-app/README.md

 **The following functionalities are available in this application:**

-- Users can read post post list without authentication.
+- Users can read post/comment list without authentication.

-- Users can sign up to create post post.
+- Users can sign up to create post/comment.

-- Users can log in to create a post post.
+- Users can log in to create a post/comment.

-- Users can log in to edit a post post if they are the authors of the post.
+- Users can log in to edit a post/comment if they are the authors of the post/comment.

-- Users can log in to delete a post post if they are the authors of the post.

 - Users can create an account and receive a unique account id after signing up.
-When registering, the user must provide an account name that does not already exist on the platform.
+When registering, the user must provide a username and email that does not already exist on the platform.

 - The username and password are used to authenticate the user, which results in the user receiving an access token if successful.

-- Except for reading post post, login and registration, every request must have a valid access token.
+- Except for reading post(s) comment(s), login and registration, every request must have a valid access token.

-- This system was built using the spring-boot framework with spring security, without a database, and following the best principles in software engineering.
+- This system was built using the spring-boot framework with spring security, without Postgres database, and following the best principles in software engineering.

 ## Environment Variables